Mouth or Genitals, What Kind of Herpes Do You Actually Have?

 How the Cold Sore Virus Reaches the Eye

-The virus lives quietly in nerve cells after the first infection.
-When it reactivates, often triggered by stress, fever, sunlight, or hormonal changes, it can travel along nerve pathways to the eye.
+The virus is dormant in nerve cells after the initial infection.
+When the virus reactivates, often in response to stress, fever, sun exposure, or hormonal changes, it can travel down nerve pathways to the eye.

-Yes, touching a cold sore and then rubbing your eye can theoretically spread the virus.
-But many cases of herpes simplex virus in the eye happen from internal reactivation, not from a hygiene mistake.
-This is important because shame delays care.
+Yes, you can spread the disease by touching the cold sore and then the eye.
+But many cases of herpes simplex virus in the eye are not the result of poor personal habits.
+This is important because shame can cause people not to get medical help.
 Biology doesn’t need blame.

 If you’re wondering, “Can cold sores spread to the eye?” the answer is yes, but usually through reactivation rather than dramatic transfer events.